mburns/nomic/rules/rule108.md

 Author: Peter Suber <peters@earlham.edu>
 Status: Accepted
 Type: Immutable
+Tags: change
 ---

 # Rule

 Each proposed rule-change shall be given a number for reference.

-The numbers shall begin with 301, and each rule-change proposed in the proper way shall receive the next successive integer, whether or not the proposal is adopted.
+The numbers shall begin with `301`, and each rule-change proposed in the proper way shall receive the next successive integer, whether or not the proposal is adopted.

 * If a rule is repealed and reenacted, it receives the number of the proposal to reenact it.
 * If a rule is amended or transmuted, it receives the number of the proposal to amend or transmute it.